turingschool/curriculum/source/projects/jungle_beat.markdown

 ## Before You Begin

 We're going to do some silly things with sound and linked lists.
+Let's make a drum machine that's backed by a linked list.

 ### Making Sound